LeandroJ0se/BigData/Kafka-Setup.md

 ***
 ## Commands to run on a WSL

-**Get WSL ip to set on the consumer, producer and also on kafka server.properties**
+**Get WSL IP to set on the consumer, producer and also on kafka server.properties**
 - `ip addr | grep eth0`

 ### Environment setup